-A Medicare Advantage Plan, or Medicare Part C, is a Medicare health insurance policy providing medical and hospitalization benefits as well as medication coverage in most cases.
-This type of plan is offered by a private insurance company.
+A Medicare Advantage Plan is a Medicare health insurance policy offered by a private insurance company.
 Medicare reimburses the insurance companies a fixed monthly amount for each member according to factors such as Medicare Advantage risk scores.
-Medicare enrollees often decide to receive healthcare coverage through a Medicare Advantage plan because many of these Medicare Part C plans can have more benefits (such as vision, dental, hearing, and health/wellness plans) than Original Medicare and most Medicare Advantage Plans provide prescription drug coverage.1 Medicare Advantage beneficiaries may have to pay a monthly premium for their additional benefits and most Medicare Advantage plans require copays for services.
+Medicare enrollees often decide to receive healthcare coverage through a Medicare Advantage plan because many of these Medicare Part C plans can include more benefits (such as vision, dental, hearing, and health/wellness plans) than Original Medicare and most Medicare Advantage Plans provide prescription drug coverage.1 Medicare Advantage beneficiaries may have to pay a monthly premium for their additional benefits and most Medicare Advantage plans require copays for services.
 Some copays are lower than what a beneficiary would have to pay if they were enrolled in Original Medicare but copays for certain services can cost more.

 Medicare Advantage Plan Types

 Medicare Advantage HMO – With Health Maintenance Organization (HMO) plans, you typically must receive your healthcare services within that plan's network of doctors and medical facilities.
 In some exceptions, such as emergency care or dialysis treatments received out of area, you can receive services out of network.
-Some Medicare Advantage HMO Plans (those with a point of service option), allow you to go out-of-network, usually at a higher cost.2 Out-of-Pocket Costs for Medicare Advantage HMOs are usually lower than POS & PPO plans.
+Some Medicare Advantage HMO Plans [those with a point-of-service option (POS)], allow you to go out-of-network, usually at a higher cost.2 Out-of-Pocket Costs for Medicare Advantage HMOs are usually lower than POS & PPO plans.

 Medicare Advantage PFFS – With Medicare Advantage Private Fee for Service Plans, the plan determines how much it will pay for healthcare services.
 As long as the doctor or hospital agrees to treat you and agrees to the terms of payment, you can typically receive services from any doctor or hospital.
-However, not all healthcare provides will accept beneficiaries using a Medicare Advantage PFFS.4 Monthly premiums for PFFS are typically lower than most Medigap plans.
+However, not all healthcare providers will accept beneficiaries using a Medicare Advantage PFFS.4 Monthly premiums for PFFS are typically lower than most Medigap plans.

 Medicare Advantage Plans 2014